NET WORTH: $10.2 billion

-OVERVIEW: Pierre Omidyar may be quiet in his philanthropy, but having already committed more than $1 billion toward social causes.
+OVERVIEW: Pierre Omidyar may be quiet in his philanthropy, but has already committed more than $1 billion toward social causes.
 He has been instrumental in developing a more entrepreneurial model of philanthropy.
 In 2004, he founded the Omidyar Network to support his philanthropic endeavors.
-The network is comprised of an LLC, which invests in for-profit entities with socially beneficial missions, and a 501(c)(3), which makes grants to non-profit organizations.
+The network comprises an LLC, which invests in for-profit entities with socially beneficial missions, and a 501(c)(3), which makes grants to nonprofit organizations.

-BACKGROUND: A coder and self-confessed data junkie, Tufts graduate Pierre Omydyar wrote the prototype code for what eventually became eBay in 1995.
-The site immediately took off, and when the company went public in 1998, Omidyar became an instant billionaire.
-He is still the chairman of eBay but is no longer involved in day-to-day operations.
+BACKGROUND: A coder and self-confessed data junkie, Tufts graduate Pierre Omidyar wrote the prototype code for what eventually became eBay in 1995.
+The site was a hit, and when the company went public in 1998, Omidyar became an instant billionaire.
+He is still the chairman of eBay, but is no longer involved in day-to-day operations.

 ECONOMIC DEVELOPMENT: Economic development, and specifically microfinance, is the biggest single object of Omidyar's philanthropy.
-He supports numerous organizations that provide microfinancing throughout the world, as well as organizations that provide microinsurance and other financial instruments to underserved communities.
-Recently, Omidyar and the development agencies of four national governments—Australia, the U.K., the U.S., and Sweden—partnered to establish the Global Innovation Fund.
-Together they will invest tens of millions of dollars in "social innovations that aim to improve the lives and opportunities of millions of people in the developing world."
-Through his philanthropic vehicle, the Omidyar Network, he has also made an impact investing in the emerging market of India.
-In fact, at the end of 2015 it was announced that the investing and giving to the country's businesses and non-profits would increase to $350 million by 2020.
+He supports numerous organizations that provide micro-financing around the world, as well as organizations that provide micro-insurance and other financial instruments to underserved communities.
+Recently, Omidyar and the development agencies of four national governments—Australia, the U.K., the U.S. and Sweden—partnered to establish the Global Innovation Fund.
+Together, they will invest tens of millions of dollars in "social innovations that aim to improve the lives and opportunities of millions of people in the developing world."
+Through his philanthropic vehicle, the Omidyar Network, he has also invested in the emerging market of India.
+In fact, at the end of 2015, it was announced that the investing and giving to the country's businesses and nonprofits would increase to $350 million by 2020.

 In 2016, Omidyar launched the Omidyar Technology Ventures.
-It is unclear how much money Omidyar has given the firm to invest, but so far it already has participated in deals for Convoy (on-demand local and regional trucking), Fundbox (cash flow management tools for small businesses) and Nervana (machine learning platform).
+It is unclear how much money Omidyar has given the firm to invest, but so far, it has participated in deals for Convoy (on-demand local and regional trucking), Fundbox (cash flow management tools for small businesses) and Nervana (machine learning platform).